 There are still some technical analysts that insist that chart patterns and indicators work well and that they use them in ways that do not involve prediction.
 It is quite puzzling that they say this because the objective of compression, and especially of the lossy type, is exactly that: prediction.

 Some have even argued that they use technical analysis for following market moves, not predicting them.
 This is even more puzzling.
 If someone wants to just follow market moves, then buy and hold is the answer and there is no need to use any technical analysis.

 Recently I presented evidence that trend-following is dead based on actual performance data.
-Wealth-redistribution from naive trend-followers under backfire effect to market makers is currently underway.
+Wealth redistribution from naive trend-followers under backfire effect to market makers is currently underway.
 Momentum traders are the next target.
-There the wealth-redistribution will be even more massive.
+There the wealth redistribution will be even more massive.
 Redistribution is the inevitable effect of the zero-sum nature of markets.
 There is no escape but only for those few lucky or exceptionally skilled.
-It is axiomatic that the market makers are the beneficiaries of redistribution because of their privileged status.
+The market makers are the beneficiaries of redistribution because of their privileged status.
 Removing market makers is also equivalent to creating a chaotic market.